Claude Bissell

 Claude Thomas Bissell (February 10, 1916 - June 21, 2000) was a Canadian author and educator.
+He served as the fourth president and vice-chancellor of Carleton University from 1956 to 1958 and the eighth president of the University of Toronto from 1958 to 1971.

 Biography

-He was the eighth president of the University of Toronto from 1958 to 1971.
-He played a major part in the expansion of the University of Toronto, tripling the size of the university during his tenure.

 He was born in Meaford, Ontario, the youngest of nine children.
-He graduated from the University of Toronto with a Bachelor of Arts degree in 1936 and received his Master of Arts degree in English literature in 1937.
+He graduated from the University of Toronto with a Bachelor of Arts degree from University College in 1936 and a Master of Arts degree in English literature in 1937.
 He earned his PhD in English Literature from Cornell University where he won the Luana L. Messenger Prize for Graduate Research in 1940.
 He served in the Canadian Army during World War II.

-In 1952 he was made assistant professor at the University of Toronto.
+In 1952 he was made assistant professor at University College.
 From 1956 to 1958 he was president of Carleton College (now Carleton University) returning to the University of Toronto in 1958 to become president.

+Bissell was the eighth president of the University of Toronto from 1958 to 1971.
+He played a major part in the university's expansion and the establishment of five of its constituent colleges, tripling the size of the university during his tenure.
+Included was the founding of the University of Toronto's Scarborough campus (then known as Scarborough College) in 1964 and Mississauga campus (then known as Erindale College) in 1967.

 He was the chair of the Canada Council from 1960 to 1962.

-The Claude T. Bissell Building at the University of Toronto, which houses the Faculty of Information, is named after him.
+The Claude T. Bissell Building on the University of Toronto's St. George campus, which houses the Faculty of Information, is named after him.

 He married Christine and they had one daughter, Deirdre MacDonald.

 Because of his education, he was an officer in World War II, attaining the rank of captain in the Argyll and Sutherland Highlanders of Canada and worked in the intelligence section.